mojaloop/documentation/docs/technical/central-bulk-transfers/transfers/README.md

-# Mojaloop Bulk Transfer operations.
+# Mojaloop Bulk Transfer operations

 Operational processes that is the core of the transfer operational process;